affixalex/affixalex.github.io/_posts/2016-04-01-an-on-premise-collaborative-development-environment.markdown

 Can we put some icing on this cake?
 Okay.

 How about a [multi-user version][6] of [Jupyter Notebook][7] for collaborative, explorative development?
-The beautiful part about this is that you can just some variation of:
+The beautiful part about this is that once you have Docker configured on your machine to connect to your private Triton `DOCKER_HOST` you can just do some variation of:

 `docker run -d --name jupyter.hub jupyter/jupyterhub jupyterhub`

+That's it.
+You're up and running.
 Jupyter is no longer limited to Python, so you can also use Ruby, R, and several other languages if you so choose (although you'll probably need to build your own Docker image for this).

 That's the general outline!
 Just food for thought.